 For the intra-band con-current NR V2X operation, the requirements specified in clause 6.4.2 shall apply for the uplink in licensed band and the requirements specified in clause 6.4E.2 shall apply for the sidelink in licensed band.

+6.4E.2F Transmit modulation quality for Sidelink Unlicensed

+6.4E.2F.0 General

+Transmit modulation quality defines the modulation quality for expected in-channel RF transmissions from the UE.
+The transmit modulation quality is specified in terms of:

+- Error Vector Magnitude (EVM) for the allocated resource blocks (RBs)

+- EVM equalizer spectrum flatness derived from the equalizer coefficients generated by the EVM measurement process

+- Carrier leakage

+- In-band emissions for the non-allocated RB

+All the parameters defined in clause 6.4.2 are defined using the measurement methodology specified in Annex F.